-- regulatory authorities may withdraw approvals of such products; - regulatory authorities may require additional warnings or new contraindications on the label; - we may be required to create a Risk Evaluation and Mitigation Strategies ("REMS") plan, which could include a medication guide outlining the risks of such side effects for distribution to patients, a communication plan for healthcare providers, or other elements to assure safe use; - we may be required to change the way such drug or biologic candidates are distributed or administered, or change the labeling of the drug or biologic candidates; - we may be subject to regulatory investigations and government enforcement actions; - the FDA or a comparable foreign regulatory authority may require us to conduct additional clinical trials or costly postmarketing testing and surveillance to monitor the safety and efficacy of the product; - we may decide to recall such drug or biologic candidates from the marketplace; and - our reputation may suffer.
+- regulatory authorities may withdraw approvals of such products; - regulatory authorities may require additional warnings or new contraindications to be added to the product labeling;

+- we may be required to create a Risk Evaluation and Mitigation Strategy ("REMS") plan, which could include a medication guide for patients outlining the risks of such side effects, a communication plan for healthcare providers, and/or other elements to assure safe use: - we may be required to change the way such products are distributed or administered, or change the labeling of the products in sections outside of the warnings, precautions, and contraindications sections; - we may be subject to regulatory investigations and government enforcement actions; - the FDA or a comparable foreign regulatory authority may require us to conduct additional clinical trials or costly postmarketing testing and surveillance to monitor the safety and efficacy of the products; - we may decide to recall such products from the marketplace; and - our reputation may suffer.

-Any of these events could prevent us from achieving or maintaining market acceptance of a drug or biologic candidate, even if approved, and could significantly harm our business, results of operations, and prospects.
+Any of these events could prevent us from achieving or maintaining market acceptance of a biologic candidate, even if approved, and could significantly harm our business, results of operations, and prospects.

-Our ETB therapeutic approach is novel and negative public opinion and increased regulatory scrutiny of ETB-based therapies may damage public perception of the safety of our drug or biologic candidates and adversely affect our ability to conduct our business or obtain regulatory approvals for our drug or biologic candidates.
+Our ETB therapeutic approach is novel and negative public opinion and increased regulatory scrutiny of ETB-based therapies may damage public perception of the safety of our biologic candidates and adversely affect our ability to conduct our business or obtain regulatory approvals for our biologic candidates.

 ETB therapy remains a novel technology, with no ETB therapy product approved to date in the United States or elsewhere worldwide.
 Public perception may be influenced by claims that ETB therapy is unsafe, and ETB therapy may not gain the acceptance of the public or the medical community.
-In particular, our success will depend upon physicians who specialize in the treatment of the diseases targeted by our drug or biologic candidates prescribing treatments that involve the use of one or more of our approved drug or biologic candidates in lieu of, or in addition to, existing treatments with which they may be familiar and for which more clinical data may be available.
-More restrictive government regulations or negative public opinion regarding ETB-based drug or biologic candidates could have an adverse effect on our business, financial condition or results of operations and may delay or impair the development and commercialization of our drug or biologic candidates or demand for any products we may develop.
-Serious adverse events in ETB clinical trials for our competitors' products, even if not ultimately attributable to the relevant drug or biologic candidates, and the resulting publicity, could result in increased government regulation, unfavorable public perception, potential regulatory delays in the testing or approval of our drug or biologic candidates, stricter labeling requirements for those drug or biologic candidates that are approved and a decrease in demand for any such drug or biologic candidates.
+In particular, our success will depend upon physicians who specialize in the treatment of the diseases targeted by our biologic candidates prescribing treatments that involve the use of one or more of our approved biologic candidates in lieu of, or in addition to, existing treatments with which they may be familiar and for which more clinical data may be available.
+More restrictive government regulations or negative public opinion regarding ETB-based biologic candidates could have an adverse effect on our business, financial condition or results of operations and may delay or impair the development and commercialization of our biologic candidates or demand for any products we may develop.
+Serious adverse events ("SAEs") in ETB clinical trials for our own or our competitors' products, even if not ultimately attributable to the relevant biologic candidates, and the resulting publicity, could result in increased government regulation, unfavorable public perception, potential regulatory delays in the testing or approval of our biologic candidates, stricter labeling requirements for those biologic candidates that are approved and a decrease in demand for any such biologic candidates.

-Product development involves a lengthy and expensive process with an uncertain outcome, and results of earlier preclinical studies and clinical trials may not be predictive of future clinical results.
+Product development involves a lengthy and expensive process with an uncertain outcome, and results of earlier preclinical studies and clinical trials may not be predictive of future clinical trial results.